neofluar/kaggle/notes.rst

 5.1.
 Linear SVM Classification
 ==============================

-If the 2 classes can be separated easily with a straight line (they are *linearly separable*), the descision boundary of an SVM classifier not only separates the 2 classes but also stays as far away from the closest training instances as possible.
+If the 2 classes can be separated easily with a straight line (they are *linearly separable*), the decision boundary of an SVM classifier not only separates the 2 classes but also stays as far away from the closest training instances as possible.
 These instances are called the *support vectors*.
 This type of classification is called *large margin classification*.

 SVM are sensitive to the feature scales.